ntuorangejuice/cheat-sheet/README.md

 Self implementation of heap is available in section 2.

-Note: Priority queue is more recoomeneded.
+Note: Priority queue is more recommeneded.

 #### 1.3.6 Sort